Authority: Board of Trustees

 4.2 The Chancellor or Chancellor’s designee may submit a written response to the individual’s appeal statement.
 The individual shall receive copies of any response to the appeal statement that may be submitted.

 4.3 The University Affairs Committee may consider any information it deems relevant to disposition of the Appeal.
 If the Committee considers information other than that submitted by the parties, such information will be included within the record of the proceedings and provided to the parties.

 5.1 The individual shall be notified of the date when the Board of Trustees will consider the appeal.

-5.2 The Academic Affairs and Personnel Committee shall decide the appeal based upon the appeal statement and response, if any, and the record of the grievance or review.
+5.2 The University Affairs Committee shall decide the appeal based upon the appeal statement and response, if any, and the record of the grievance or review.
 A personal appearance by the individual with or without legal counsel is not a matter of right; an individual, however, may make a written request for an opportunity to address the Committee either personally or through counsel.
 If the request is granted, a verbatim transcript of the appearance will be made.